 EL 814.
 Instructional Leadership in a Systems Thinking Environment (3).

 Focuses on curriculum, instruction, assessment and professional development through a framework of systems and organizational theory.
 Students examine theoretical concepts related to curriculum philosophies and developmental processes, review recent programs and proposals as well as curriculum development at the building and school system levels.
 Prerequisite: EL 813.

 Spend time in schools identifying how major theories of administration apply to specific problems in the school and how the school interacts with the district and the community.
 Practice day-to-day activities of an educational leader in a systems-thinking, building-level setting.
 Focus on building collaboration skills and development of interpersonal skills.
 Prerequisite: EL 803.
 Corequisite: EL 813 (inquiry-based emphasis) or 814 (urban-based emphasis).

 EL 823.
-Changing the Culture in an Environment of Collaboration and Partnership 3 credit hours
+Changing the Culture in an Environment of Collaboration and Partnership (3).

 Examines theoretical concepts of building relationships through effective interpersonal skills.
-Includes development of interpersonal skills that lead to success in collaborating and supervising staff and development of community relations to enhance support of schools.
+Includes development of interpersonal skills that lead to success in collaborating and supervising staff, and development of community relations to enhance support of schools.
 Explores change theory and its application in transforming the educational process and culture of a school.
-Engages in simulated exercises to acquire interpersonal skills desirable for group collaboration and communication and leading change process.
+Engages in simulated exercises to acquire interpersonal skills desirable for group collaboration and communication, and leading change process.
 Conducts action research in school settings.
-Prerequisites: EL 803, 813, 815.
+Prerequisites: EL 803, 813, 833, 843 or by permission.

 EL 824.
-Leadership for Managing the Urban Organization 3 credit hours
+Leadership for Managing the Urban Organization (3).